 Yes.
 The painting process is the same as any new plasterboard (Gyprock) ceiling and can start as soon as the resurfacing process is finished.
 No special preparation is needed, just an undercoat and paint.
 Painting costs can be reduced by more than 60% once a raw vermiculite ceiling has been resurfaced.
 Painters love it!

 Painting can start as soon as we have finished.
 There is no cure or drying time required between resurfacing and painting.

-Yes.
-In order to resurface under your lights and fans we need a licensed electrician to remove these prior to us starting our work.
+In order to resurface under your lights and fans you will need a licensed electrician to remove these prior to us starting.
 It would rarely take an electrician more than an hour to do this.
-Most of our clients choose to update their light fittings to something more modern at this time.
+Once the ceiling is finished and painted, they can be put back up, although most of our clients choose to update their light fittings to something more modern at this time.
 We still require power (and water) to complete our work, so the electrician can simply put caps over the wires until the ceiling has been painted and you are ready to install your new lights.